MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Read-only.
                     \[UserRole \<String\>\]: onenoteUserRole
                   \[Operations \<IMicrosoftGraphOnenoteOperation\[\]\>\]: The status of OneNote operations.
-Getting an operations collection is not supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
+Getting an operations collection isn't supported, but you can get the status of long-running operations if the Operation-Location header is returned in the response.
 Read-only.
 Nullable.
                     \[CreatedDateTime \<DateTime?\>\]: The start time of the operation.